 Species: Lynx canadensis (Canada Lynx)

-Canada Lynx, also known as Canadian Lynx, are listed as Least Concern (LC) globally, but as "Endangered" and "Threatened" under local legislation in some parts of its southern range.
+The global conservation status of the Canada Lynx, also known as Canadian Lynx, is Least Concern (LC), but the cat is listed as "Endangered" and "Threatened" under local legislation in some parts of its southern range.
 Currently there are no recognized subspecies.

 The following organizations are involved in protecting the Canada Lynx by ensuring harvesting is sustainable in Canada, and to mitigate further declines due to excessive trapping, habitat destruction and fragmentation in its southern range.